 Together, exposure and integration can lead to lasting changes in thought patterns, emotions, and behaviours.
 An individual might start out believing that they are fundamentally inept at social situations, driving them to avoid such scenarios and perpetuating their anxiety.
 Through the systematic use of reconditioning, they can learn to tolerate and eventually become comfortable in these situations.
 Simultaneously, they can internalize a new belief that they are capable and deserving of positive social interactions, helping to significantly reduce or even eliminate their social anxiety.

-In conclusion, the Shift Protocol’s Reconditioning approach provides a robust method for addressing fear and anxiety.
+In conclusion, the Shift Program’s Reconditioning approach provides a robust method for addressing fear and anxiety.
 It combines the desensitizing effects of exposure therapy with the belief-transforming power of cognitive restructuring and mindfulness practices.
 While the path to overcoming anxiety can be challenging, and progress may sometimes be slow, this systematic approach can provide a solid foundation for lasting change.

 Shift 101 – Learn the Shift Language